Updated: Jun 11, 2019

 Like a boat that’s securely tied to a dock, it’s good to have several mooring ropes with prospective customers.

-Subscribe to my Selling More, Better, Faster playlist on YT to be notified of new videos with selling tips.
+Subscribe to my Selling More, Better, Faster playlist on YT to get more selling tips.